 Steamboats had a profound effect on the Missouri Valley environment.
 For instance, the thundering sounds of the steam engine and the loud crashing of the paddle wheel as it struck the water frightened mammals and birds.
 Prince Maximilian of Wied, on board the steamer Yellow Stone in 1833, noted, “The noise and smoke of our steamer frightened all living creatures; geese and ducks flew off in all directions…there were many elks, which were frightened by the noise of the steamer.”
 In seeking safety from the loud vessels, creatures fled the forested valley for the treeless uplands.
 Once there, bison, elk, and white-tailed deer suffered higher mortality rates from both predators and the region’s extreme weather.

-In the 1860’s, the Lakota Sioux attempted to protect their forests from the Americans and their boats.
-The Native Americans needed the valley’s timber for heating fires, cooking fuel, lodge poles, and for the habitat it provided to bison, elk, and deer during inclement weather.
+In the 1860s, the Teton Lakota attempted to protect their forests from the Americans and their boats.
+The Indians needed the valley’s timber for heating fires, cooking fuel, lodge poles, and for the habitat it provided to bison, elk, and deer during inclement weather.
 Healthy stands of timber and the viability of nomadism went hand-in-hand.
 To conserve the forests, the Lakota launched the Woodcutter’s War.
-This war raged on and off again from 1866 to 1876, but it never became a large-scale conflict.
+This war raged on and off from 1866 to 1876, but it never became a large-scale conflict.
 Instead, it consisted of a series of hit and run attacks on the roustabouts and woodcutters trespassing on Lakota territory.
 Mary E. Cook saw the war firsthand.
 Near the mouth of the Musselshell River in today’s Montana, she recounted, “Stopped at a deserted wood-yard and took on wood; one man killed here…stopped at Grand Island to get wood, also the two men who owned it got aboard, as it was dangerous for them to remain ther [sic].”
-The Lakota failed to halt the destruction of their forest resources.
-Stands of cottonwood continued to succumb to the ax throughout the 1870’s and into the 1880’s.
+But the Lakota failed to halt the destruction of their forest resources.
+Stands of cottonwood continued to succumb to the axe throughout the 1870s and into the 1880s.

 Deforestation hastened the demise of the great bison and elk herds.
 The animals lost the sheltered woodlands so vital to their survival during the frigid, wind-blasted winter months.
-Deforestation also contributed to the end of Native American nomadism across the Upper Missouri country.
+Deforestation also contributed to the end of nomadism across the Upper Missouri country.
 However, the biggest consequence of deforestation involved the Missouri River itself.
-As the trees disappeared from the valley floor, the Missouri experienced more frequent floods at greater heights.
+As the trees disappeared from the valley floor, the Missouri became more flood-prone.

-Bottomland trees store water in their leaves, branches, trunks, and roots.
-Riverside forests act as small reservoirs – holding water back from the Missouri.
-Stands of timber also serve as buffer strips, slowing or stopping surface runoff from entering the Missouri.
-Trees even stabilize the Missouri’s banks, deflecting the river’s currents and reducing the Missouri’s erosive power.
-Without trees to armor its banks, the Missouri more readily cut new channels through the valley’s alluvial soils.
+Bottomland trees stored water in their leaves, branches, trunks, and roots.
+Riverside forests acted as small reservoirs – holding water back from the big river.
+Stands of timber also served as buffer strips, slowing or stopping surface runoff from entering the Missouri.
+Trees even stabilized the Missouri’s banks, deflecting the river’s currents and reducing the Missouri’s erosive power.
+Without trees armoring its banks, the Missouri more readily cut new channels through the valley’s alluvial soils.